Koszul Duality for Quadratic Monomial Algebras: Main Results

 Thus \(\Lambda\) is coherent.
 The dual argument yields cocoherence. \end{proof} The second main result shows that noncommutative quadratic monomial algebras exhibit favorable homological properties, as do their modules.

 \begin{theorem} The algebra $\Lambda$ is absolutely Koszul and satisfies

 \end{theorem}

-\begin{proof} By Lemma~3.2, the first syzygy of any finitely generated graded \(\Lambda\)-module is weakly Koszul.
+\begin{proof} By Lemma~3.2, the second syzygy of any finitely presented graded \(\Lambda\)-module is weakly Koszul.
 It follows that every such module has linear defect at most one.
 In particular, \(\Lambda\) is absolutely Koszul and satisfies \(\mathrm{gl\,ld}_{\Lambda} \le 1\). \end{proof} \begin{corollary} If \(\Lambda\) has radical square zero, then